brigitte-bigi/Whakerexa/README.md

   files, media, arrows, views, and what an application asks for every day.
 - Icons. `Wexa.icons.carried()` says the names a set answers; `docs/icons.html` lays them all out from it, so the page shows what it carries when it is read.
+- Icons.
+No page of the documentation draws its own any more: `index.html` and `docs/` ask the set by name.
+Nine drawings joined it on the way — `book`, `box`, `page`, `layers`, `accessibility`, `screen`, `chevron-left`, `chevron-right`, `compress` — for 151 in all.
+- Accessibility. `AccessibilityNav` builds the bar of three buttons, and `NAV_WORDING` says what each one is called.
+A page names the ones it wants to name; what it leaves out keeps the wording proposed.
+See `docs/accessibility.html`.
+- Buttons.
+A `.text-reveal-button` gives its drawing nine tenths of its own size, whatever that size is, and keeps it there when the label is revealed.